Bdot42/mfakto/README-mfakto.txt

     TF up to 2^71 or even 2^72 directly.
 Just replace the 66 at the end of the line with e.g. 72 before you start mfakto: e.g. Factor=<some hex key>,78467119,65,72
-    When you increase the upper limit of your assignments it is import to report the results once you've finished up to the desired level.
+    When you increase the upper limit of your assignments it is important to report the results once you've finished up to the desired level.
 (Do not report partially results before!)